ga-wdi-boston/ember-study/study.md

 to effectively deal with arrays.
 The method mapProperty allows you to pass in a key of an object and return all values associated to that key.
 Ember allows data-binding by using the simple method set.
+Ember has excellect class modeling features which makes for much more readable code.
+Ember has many useful features including it's router and it's object system.
+The router provides URLs and a back button by default with every created route.
+Ember's object system take's the best parts of ruby object's and builds right on top of them.
-Ember has excellect class modeling features which make more much more readable code.
-There are many reasons why one would choose to use Ember being all the available built-in methods and the ease of use, making code more semantic and readable.
+This allows Ember to use mixins.
+Ember also supports Computed properties which works as a more powerful Microsoft Excel.
+There are many reasons why one would choose to use Ember being all the available built-in features and the ease of use.
 ```